Glamorgan County Cricket Club in 2005: County Championship: Warwickshire v Glamorgan (13–16 April)

 Glamorgan won the toss at a cold Edgbaston and chose to bat.
-The pitch hade been roughed up to encourage turn for the benefit of Ashley Giles.
+The pitch had been roughed up to encourage turn for the benefit of Ashley Giles.
 The England selectors would have been pleased that he made the most of it, taking six for 44, the third-best figures of his first-class career to date.
 Earlier in that innings, however, Matthew Elliott, Glamorgan's Australian batsman scored 84 to take his team to a comfortable looking 157 for 3.
 However, Glamorgan then lost their final seven wickets for 41 runs.
 Warwickshire held five catches to restrict their opposition to 198, two short of their first bonus point.
 Nick Knight and Mark Wagh then saw Warwickshire through to 68 for no loss, before bad light stopped play.

-After losing Knight and Wagh with only 4 added to the overnight score, the Champion county showed their class.
-After the start of the day, the pitch calmed down, and England hopeful, Ian Bell, who scored 96, and Mike Powell put on 153 for the fourth wicket.
+After losing Knight and Wagh with only 4 added to the overnight score, the title holders showed their class.
+After the start of the day, the pitch calmed down, and England hopeful Ian Bell, who scored 96, and Mike Powell put on 153 for the fourth wicket.
 Dougie Brown then helped himself to a half-century being unbeaten on 85 at close, with Powell on 144 not out and Warwickshire on 415 for 4, 217 ahead.
 Alex Wharf and Simon Jones bowled enthusiastically, but without much to show for it.

 On a cold third day, runs came at around five an over, though this was aided by the short boundaries.
 This allowed 362 runs to be scored, even though almost all the third session was lost to bad light.
 In the first session of the third day, Warwickshire's runs flowed freely.
 Although Powell only added 2, Brown moved on to 122, and Heath Streak had time to score 41 not out before Warwickshire declared on 564 for 8, 366 ahead.
 Elliott and David Hemp put on 162 for the second wicket.
 However, Matthew Maynard went for a duck, leaving Glamorgan on 213 for 4 at close.

 On the fourth day, Robert Croft and Darren Thomas held Warwickshire briefly at bay with a partnership of 75, but this was not enough as Glamorgan succumbed for 323.
 Warwickshire captain, Nick Knight, said, "Once they were bowled out for 198 on that pitch they were always going to struggle.
 They then put down three catches, which proved to be decisive.
 We had a bit of luck so we are not going to start going around saying that we are going to win the Championship just because we have won one match."
 John Derrick, Glamorgan's coach, said, "Although we batted much better second time around, we made it difficult for ourselves by not scoring enough first innings runs.
 Warwickshire showed what playing pressure cricket is all about.
 They bowled with a lot of discipline.
 They piled up a big score to make sure that we didn't get back into the game."